South Dublin Council sells land for film studios for €26.4m

 The deal, agreed on Monday evening, will see land at Grange Castle Business Park in Dublin 22 sold to a company called Lens Media Ltd, which intends to develop a media park with 12 sound stages, 100,000sq ft of workshop space and another 100,000sq ft of offices.

-Lens Media is backed by former Windmill Lane founder James Morris, film and TV producer Alan Moloney, who has been responsible for drama output such as the Clinic, and US-based producer Gary Levinsohn, who was nominated for an Academy Award for the film Saving Private Ryan.
+Lens Media is backed by former Windmill Lane founder James Morris, film and TV producer Alan Moloney, who has been responsible for drama output such as the Clinic and was more recently involved in films such as Brooklyn and the Siege of Jadotville, and US-based producer Gary Levinsohn, who was nominated for an Academy Award for the film Saving Private Ryan.
 The company declined to name other investors in the project.

 The company’s operation will sit aside significant multinationals operating in Grange Castle such as Pfizer, Microsoft and Google.